konnekt/art and technology

 Generative Design

-A design process that uses algorithms to explore a multitude of creative solutions based on constraints and objectives.
+A computational approach to design where algorithms explore a vast array of creative solutions based on predefined constraints and objectives.
+Generative design enables designers to optimize performance, material efficiency, and aesthetic qualities simultaneously.

 Node-Based Programming (Node-RED)